shawnps/boot/README.md

 boot
 ====

-Add Bootstrap CDN and wrap body of page in container div.
+Chrome extension that adds Bootstrap CDN and wraps the body in `<div class="container">` on the current tab.